Soybean Cyst Nematode- Identification and Extraction Techniques

 The ICM Conference offers workshops focusing on the latest in crop production technology.
 Experts from Iowa and surrounding states will provide research updates and results in soil fertility, soil and water management, crop production and pest management.

-A major factor limiting soybean production in Iowa is the soybean cyst nematode, Heterodera glycines.
-Soybean cyst nematode is now known to be present in more than 75 Iowa counties.
+A major factor limiting soybean production in Iowa is parasitism by the soybean cyst nematode, Heterodera glycines.
+Soybean cyst nematode is now known to be present in 54 counties within Iowa.
 It is very likely that the nematode is present in many other counties as well, but the nonspecific nature of the above-ground symptoms of soybean cyst nematode damage makes early identification or diagnosis of infestations difficult.
-Results of recent random surveys indicate that the nematode likely exists in nearly 70% of Iowa fields.